What is Blockchain Technology?

 A Brief Timeline of Blockchain Development

-Ordinary databases live on some server, or in one organization.
-Administrators can change records, revise information even delete things.
+Ordinary databases reside on a server or within a single organization.
+Administrators can modify records, revise information, or even delete it.

-No single party can change a past record
+- No party can alter a past record.

-Trusting the system comes from both transparency and the underpinning mathematics
+- Trust in the system stems from both transparency and fundamental mathematical principles.

-This creates a set-up where everyone can see everything.
+- This creates an environment where everyone can see everything.

-A block doesn’t depend on any other block and acts like a page in a notepad.
-It carries information, timestamp, fingerprint known as hashes.
-When any data in the block changes, so too does its hash completely altered form.
-Because each block stores the hash of the block before it, the chain becomes tamper-resistant.
+A block is not linked to another block and acts like a page in a notebook.
+The information carries a fingerprint known as a timestamp and hash.
+When any data in the block changes, the hash value also changes in a completely altered form.
+Because each block stores the hash value of the block before it, the chain becomes tamper-resistant.

 Key Features of Blockchain Technology